drevicko/entGraph/README.md

 3. Create a folder called freebase_types inside the entGraph folder and copy entity2Types.txt to it.

-4. You can simply download NewsSpike_CCG_parsed.json to your preferred location and skip to step xxx, or do steps xxx to xxx  to parse the NewsSpike corpus (or your own corpus) into predicate argument structure using the CCG parser.
+4. You can simply download NewsSpike_CCG_parsed.json to your preferred location and skip to step xxx, or do steps xxx to xxx  to parse the NewsSpike corpus (or your own corpus) into predicate argument structure using the graph-parser (developped by Siva Reddy) based on CCG parser (easyCCG).

 5. Download the NewsSpike Corpus from https://www.cs.washington.edu/node/9473/ and copy the data folder inside entGraph.